-A student permit automatically grants you either a visitor visa, for single or multiple entries, or an electronic travel authorization, valid for five years.
+A student permit automatically grants you either a visitor visa for single or multiple entries or electronic travel authorization, valid for five years.

 Tuition fees vary across provinces and programs of study.
 Within this range, you can expect to pay between CAD$20,000 and CAD$30,000 per year.
 Accommodation and other living costs are on average CAD$15,000 per year.

 After completing your study program, you can apply for a Canada work permit.
-There are a few pathways you can follow depending on your nationality, age, language skills, and even the province you intend to live in.
-We recommend you using this questionnaire from the Government of Canada to discover the easiest pathway for a study visa or Canada permanent residency.
+You can follow a few pathways depending on your nationality, age, language skills, and even the province you intend to live in.
+We recommend you use the Government of Canada questionnaire to discover the most accessible pathway for a study visa or Canadian permanent residency.

 Study in Germany

 Germany has free tuition in almost all public universities.
 An exception is Baden-Württemberg, where non-EU/EEA students will pay around €1,500 per semester.
 An academic year in private universities can cost between €2,000 and €20,000.
-You should count on around €850 for monthly living expenses.
+You should count on around €850 for monthly living expenses in Germany.
 The visa permits you to work while on a study visa, but some restrictions apply.

-Germany offers many work opportunities to newly graduated students, and the type of visa available will depend on the work performed.
-Doctors, nurses, engineers, scientists and computer scientists are the most sought-after jobs in Germany, while tech jobs are also in high demand.
+Germany offers many work opportunities to newly graduated students, and the type of German visa available will depend on the work performed.
+Doctors, nurses, engineers, scientists, and computer scientists are the most sought-after jobs in Germany, while tech jobs are also in high demand.

 German permanent residency (PR) after study

 After living in Germany lawfully for several years, you can apply for a settlement permit.
 This German permanent residence permit gives you the right to live and work in Germany.
-You can also bring dependant family members to live with you through reunification.
+You can also bring dependent family members to live with you through a family reunification visa.

 Study in Japan